michesp42/michesp42.github.io/content/posts/the-linux-file-hierarchy-structure/index.md

 generated on the fly depending on the battery status.

-The `/sys` directory contains information about devices, drivers, kernel and other system.
-It is like the `/proc` directory and was in fact created to move over some files from `/proc` to `/sys` since `/proc` was getting cluttered.
-For example, as with `/bin/acpi`, you can also show battery information from `cat /sys/class/power_supply/BAT0/`
+The `/sys` directory contains information about devices, drivers, kernel and other system devices.
+It overlaps with respect to functionality with the `/proc` directory and was in fact created to declutter and move over some files from `/proc`.
+For example, you may also get battery information from `/sys/class/power_supply/BAT0/`.

 ## `/var` and `/var/tmp`

-File that change or read and write alot over time are stored in `/var`.
+Files that change or read and write a lot over time are stored in `/var`.
 For example, log files are stored in `/var/log`.
 A noteworthy subdirectory of `/var` is `/var/tmp` where you can store temporary files that are not deleted on reboot in contrast with `/tmp`.